cp6/Reddit-video-downloader/README.md

 ```php
 echo $call->download('thevideo');//Saves as thevideo.mp4
 ```
-If FFmpeg is on system will save video as thevideo.mp4
+If FFmpeg is on system it will save the video as thevideo.mp4

-You can also define the preset and crf:
+You can also define the preset and crf if you want to compress the video:

 ```php
 echo $call->download('thevideo', 'faster', 23);